 Keep Attachments Clean

 Similar to the roller brush, it is important to remove debris that may have gotten stuck in your vacuum attachments.
 Since these are easily able to be removed from the vacuum itself, you can clean larger debris with your hands or scissors and then use water or a wet cloth to remove other smaller particles.
+What Kind of Maintenance Does a Vacuum Need?
 You should be able to get to most spots on the attachments once they are separated from the vacuum.

 Identify and Clean Blockages